Visit the National Architectural Accrediting Board (NAAB) website for assistance locating an accredited education program in architecture.

 Licensure as an architect involves completing the three main components, which are education, experience and examinations.
 Normally, an individual must have earned an accredited professional degree in architecture and completed the National Council of Architectural Registration Boards (NCARB) Intern Development Program (IDP) prior to being eligible to apply for licensure as an architect.
 Upon approval of the application by the Board and passing the South Dakota take home exam on laws and rules, the individual is licensed as an architect and may begin to legally practice the profession of architecture.

-Applicants should refer to Blue Book, Page 14 (covering South Dakota Codified Law (SDCL) 36-18A-27) and the Blue Book, Page 33 (covering Administrative Rule of South Dakota (ARSD) 20:38:30:01) for specific information regarding education requirements for licensure as an Architect.
-Applicants should refer to the Blue Book, Page 14 (covering SDCL 36-18A-27) and Page 35 (covering ARSD 20:38:30:01 and 20:38:30:02) for specific information regarding experience requirements for licensure as an Architect.
+Applicants should refer to Blue Book (covering South Dakota Codified Law (SDCL) 36-18A-27) and the Blue Book (covering Administrative Rule of South Dakota (ARSD) 20:38:30:01) for specific information regarding education requirements for licensure as an Architect.
+Applicants should refer to the Blue Book (covering SDCL 36-18A-27 and ARSD 20:38:30:01 and 20:38:30:02) for specific information regarding experience requirements for licensure as an Architect.

 Please visit our Fees Web page for information on fees involved in licensure of architects.